Wowowee: 2010: New set and co-hosts

 A new set and a new batch of co-hosts were introduced in April 2010.
 Joining the four co-hosts already on the show were Carmen Soo, Isabelle Abiera, Jed Montero, and Kelly Misa.
 The new set consisted of a large LED video wall on the front of the stage with a brand new lighted flooring.
 Audience seats were moved and had seat numbers that might be used for future games.

-The show began with an extravagant opening sequence of Willie Revillame singing and dancing to his hit songs over the past five years.
+The show began with an extravagant opening sequence of Willie Revillame singing and dancing to his hit songs throughout its run on both iterations.
 Later, the usual games were played.
 In Cash Motto, a new format was explained that would begin taking place on April 17 called Cash Mo-Tour, in which the cash tank would travel around Metro Manila and barangays for lucky people to win big.
 In Hep, Hep, Hooray, the winner will play against the new name of the "Amazunas", the "Dragon Ladies" for the special jackpot of the day, PHP100,000.
 It was announced on the week of April 12 that the first stop for the Cash Mo-Tour will be held at Plaza Moriones in Tondo, Manila, but due to technical difficulties, it was announced on April 16 that the premiere would be postponed.
 Two months later on June 19, the game premiered in Valenzuela City.

 Ratings

-During its 5 years on air, Wowowee became one of the longest-running noontime show, Eat Bulaga!s biggest opponent.
+During the show's three iterations, Wowowee became one of the longest-running noontime show, Eat Bulaga!, biggest opponent.
 According to TNS National TV Ratings, Wowowee was consistent in hitting the 20% mark but also breached the 30% mark on special occasions such as the comeback of Willie Revillame on the show after his one-month sabbatical in 2009.
 It rated 32.3%, a 12.1% lead against Eat Bulaga!s 20.2%.
 Wowowee also gave Eat Bulaga! a close fight in its Metro Manila bailiwick while in rural areas, Wowowee was winning via landslide victory.
 However, Eat Bulaga! later defeated the show in rural areas due to its "Juan for All, All for Juan" segment.